 Control Anxiety to Stop This Type of Paralysis

 Remember, anxiety really is something you can beat.
-But you need to make sure you're committed to treatments and willing to do what it takes to combat your anxiety once and for all.
+But you need to make sure you're committed to your treatment plan and willing to do what it takes to combat your anxiety once and for all.
 Whether it’s therapy/counseling, medications (speak to your doctor or psychiatrist first), self-help, or some other method, anxiety is a manageable condition that responds well to treatment.
 You just need to make the first step.